I'm a Midwesterner with a background in writing and media. My articles are mainly about relationships, dating, and

 But maybe you’re like my friend who wanted to have 14 of her best friends to stand next to her to represent the various chapters of her life.
 She wanted to include her childhood best friends, those who put her in their bridal parties, and family.
 She invited all of them and later cut 10 of them.
 You can imagine at least some of them were offended by the move to constrain the party and keep it on budget.
 Others were happy to be a guest.
 Some parted ways forever.

 It can be much worse to invite someone to the party than never have them in it at all.
-It’s hard for them to think they didn’t do something wrong, and they also get jealous of those who survived the cut.
+They will think they did something wrong.
+They will also get jealous of those who survived the cut.
 Consider it like getting fired from a job.
-A job lost is much worse than losing a job you never had.
+Losing a job is far worse than not getting hired to it in the first place.

 If you need to cut your friend from the wedding for whatever reason, you need to do it in person.
 DO NOT DO IT THROUGH TEXT.
 If you can’t meet, at least do it through a phone call.
 The text message method will likely sour or kill the friendship—it’s rude and one-sided.
 You need to let them talk, too.
 You need to set up a time with them to be respectful, heck, buy them lunch.
 A text is like dropping a bomb—and you have no clue what their day is like on the other side.

 Do explain your reasons, especially financial.
 Was the party too big?
-Explain you didn‘t realize what you were taking on.
+Explain that you didn‘t realize what you were taking on.
 Going on and on about your emotions and how you don’t really want to cut them—that’s confusing for the other person.
 It makes it sound like someone else is deciding for you—does the bride want to make the cut or the groom?
 Is her mom now in charge?
 Maybe this was the maid of honor’s idea?

 Have Real Expectations and Be Sensitive